Sounders get late score from Fredy Montero, but FC Dallas scores even later to force tie

 For too long, it seemed, the Sounders FC fit a popular meme Wednesday: Show me you can score goals without scoring goals.

-Seattle seemed to apply enough offensive pressure against FC Dallas to pop a balloon but found it difficult to pierce the goal line for a majority of the game at Lumen Field.
+Seattle applied enough offensive pressure against FC Dallas to pop a balloon but found it difficult to pierce the goal line for a majority of the game at Lumen Field.
 With his substitution waiting on the sideline, Sounders forward Fredy Montero gave it two more tires.

 The first missed to the right.